Louis Bouilhet: Personal life

+Death

 Bouilhet died on 18 July 1869, at Rouen.
 Flaubert published his posthumous poems with a notice by the author in 1872.

 Bouilhet was Flaubert's mentor and guide; Flaubert never wrote anything without his advice.
 A few months after Bouilhet's death in 1869, Flaubert wrote about his old friend, "When I lost my poor Bouilhet, I lost my midwife, the man who saw more clearly into my mind than I did myself."
 According to Starkie, Maxime Du Camp, who knew Bouilhet and Flaubert well, said of the two authors, "It was Bouilhet who was the master, in the matter of literature at least, and that it was Flaubert who obeyed."
 Throughout their lives, Flaubert referred to Bouilhet as "Monseigneur."